tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 _Do you see the problem?_

-The problem becomes obvious when we learn next about the Lifetime of Rust variables.
+The problem becomes obvious when we learn in a while about the Lifetime of Rust variables.

 # Lifetime of Rust Variables